In this article

-It was only a matter of time before the developers ported Fruit Ninja to a variety of platforms and consoles like Android, Windows, PS Vita and Xbox.
-This helped Fruit Ninja to broaden their user base, attract new users and sustain their prominence in the casual gaming scene.
+It was only a matter of time before the developers ported Fruit Ninja to a variety of platforms and consoles like Android, Windows, PS Vita, and Xbox.
+This helped Fruit Ninja to broaden their user base, attract new users, and sustain its prominence in the casual gaming scene.

 5: Constant evolution with new updates to gameplay and improved graphics

 In 2010, Fruit Ninja was released with only one game mode.

 Today, Fruit Ninja boasts a bevy of new content which now includes improved HD graphics, unlockable characters, challenge modes, mini-games, and a multiplayer mode.